Puzzaks/FPTools/README.md

 ---
 #### App features
  - UI, optimised for multiple screen sizes and split-screen work
+ - Automatic theme change, based on system color and mode
  - Copying from clipboard for faster user creation:
  ![App feature 1](assets/app_feature_clipboard.png)
  - Pasting to clipboard for easier user management in spreadsheets